Paragraphs

 Knee replacement Rehab

-Do ask assistance for a few weeks after knee replacement surgery
+Do ask for assistance in the weeks following your knee replacement surgery

 Knee replacement Rehab

-Do rest yourself and complete your assigned knee rehab
+Do get lots of rest and do your assigned exercises

 Knee replacement Rehab